yalindogusahin/yalindogusahin.github.io/_pages/about.md

 Hello! 👋

-First of all, I would like to thank Emre Güçlü for making me aware of being able to establish this site.
+I would like to thank Emre Güçlü for enlightening me about Jekyll.
+Thanks to him, I have created this website where I maintain my own blogs that no one pays attention to.
 (I also stole the copy code part from him 😁 )

 This is my post about my experiences working as a Platform Engineer at LC Waikiki.
 LC Waikiki is one of the leading retail brands in Turkey, and working in their technology department has been an exciting journey for me.